INF-YT/inf-yt.org.uk/people.md

 Jamie Mac ([jgmsoftware][])
 ----------------------------

-Guy who actually knew what a 'Young-Team' is.
+Guy who actually knows what a 'Young-Team' is.

 Connor Stuart ([conkerbot][])